An approximation theorem of Runge type for kernels of certain non-elliptic partial differential operators: Proofs of Theorem

-In this section we prove an approximation result for kernels of differential operators which will be used in the proof of Theorem \ref{characterization of P-Runge pairs}.
-The equivalence of ii) and iv) of this result is due to Tr\`eves \cite[Theorem 26.1]{Treves1967-2} which should be compared to a result due to Malgrange \cite{Malgrange1955} (see also \cite[Theorem 10.5.2]{HoermanderPDO2}).
+In this section we prove Theorem \ref{sufficiency for P-Runge pairs}.
+The proof uses the following general approximation result for kernels of differential operators.
+The equivalence of ii) and iv) is due to Tr\`eves \cite[Theorem 26.1]{Treves1967-2} which should be compared to a result due to Malgrange \cite{Malgrange1955} (see also \cite[Theorem 10.5.2]{HoermanderPDO2}).
 A generalization of this equivalence to the ultradifferentiable setting has been achieved by Wiechert \cite[Satz 15]{Wiechert1982}.